-Southern Appalachian Highlands Conservancy recently purchased 150 acres adjoining Roan Mountain State Park, protecting habitat resources and streams in the Doe River watershed.
-This important natural area at Sugar Hollow in Carter County, TN, will be added to the park in the future, providing potential to expand trails and create backcountry camping sites.
+In 2021, Southern Appalachian Highlands Conservancy purchased 150 acres adjoining Roan Mountain State Park, protecting habitat resources and streams in the Doe River watershed.
+This important natural area at Sugar Hollow in Carter County, TN, was transferred to the State of TN to be added to the park in 2022, providing potential to expand trails and create backcountry camping sites.

 “I’m thrilled that we are helping our partners at Tennessee State Parks expand one of the most beloved parks in the state,” says Michelle Pugliese, SAHC’s land protection director.
 “From the higher elevations on the property where you can enjoy views of the Roan Massif to the beautiful stretch of stream, this property offers exciting opportunities for people to connect with nature.”